-Active state and higher education employees and spouses: Regardless of the health plan you choose, you will be able to earn cash incentives for completing certain wellness activities.
-You and your spouse could each earn up to $250 a year by completing certain wellness activities (if eligible).
-Each participant will be able to earn the maximum $250 per person – that could be up to $500 for the employee and spouse annually!
+State and higher education employees and spouses (excludes retirees): You and your spouse can each earn up to $250 a year by completing certain wellness activities (if eligible).
+Each participant will be able to earn the maximum $250 per person ($500 annual maximum per family).

-More information on how state and higher education employees and spouses can qualify and earn cash incentives was mailed to current members in December.
-Click here to find a copy of this mailer.
+More information on how state and higher education employees and spouses can qualify and earn cash incentives will mail to current members in December.